fede-mz/money-tracker/README.md

 * `bundle exec rake db:test:prepare`
 * `bundle exec rails test`

+Take a look at the branch `testing_with_cypress` for a WIP on E2E testing with cypress.

 ## Future Features
 * Manage Accounts, Categories and Tags (create tags while typing in CashFlowForm)
 * Outcomes by category, allow filtering by tags